Ahdhn/RXMeshDocs/docs/rxmesh/reference/query.md

 ## **`dispatch`**

-The main entry point. `dispatch` is **collective across the block**: every thread in the block must call it, and you must pass in the cooperative-groups thread block and a [`ShmemAllocator`](shmem_allocator.md) so `Query` has room to stage connectivity.
+The main entry point. `dispatch` is **collective across the block**, i.e., every thread in the block must call it, and you must pass in the cooperative-groups thread block and a [`ShmemAllocator`](shmem_allocator.md) so `Query` has room to stage connectivity.

 ```cpp
 auto block = cooperative_groups::this_thread_block();